COMPARISONS

 Introduction

-Both Tina CMS and React Bricks are great headless CMSs with visual editing, based on React.
+Both Tina CMS and React Bricks are headless CMSs with visual editing capabilities, based on React.
 They both aim to be developer-friendly and easy to use for content editors.
+However, they differ in many aspects.
+Let's delve into the details to see what they are!

 Visual editing